junxit/us-congress-bills-117/metadata.md

 - 2022-07-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-07-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 20 (Roll no. 351). (text: 06/21/2022 CR H5707-5708)
 - 2022-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 20 (Roll no. 351).
+- 2022-07-18 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.